- 1 cup black-eyed peas

 Find this recipe and more in the Forks Over Knives Recipe App.

-Darshana Thacker is a vegan chef who specializes in whole-food, plant-based cuisine.
+Darshana Thacker is chef and culinary project manager for Forks Over Knives.
 A graduate of the Natural Gourmet Institute, she’s known for her hearty and distinctly flavorful creations, which draw inspiration from a wide range of ethnic traditions.
 Chef Darshana was a lead recipe contributor for the New York Times best seller The Forks Over Knives Plan.
 Her recipes have been published in The Prevent and Reverse Heart Disease Cookbook, Forks Over Knives—The Cookbook and Forks Over Knives: The Plant-Based Way to Health, and LA Yoga magazine online.
 Chef Darshana has catered numerous events, served as a private chef and regularly holds individual and group cooking classes.
 Visit DarshanasKitchen.com for more.View all contributions by Darshana Thacker